Kevin98-x/yolo/README.md

 cd <project-directory>
 ```

-2. Start the Vagrant VM and provision with Ansible:
+2. Start the Vagrant Virtual Machine and provision with Ansible:
 ```bash
 vagrant up --provision
 ```